Back to Blog

 The Confusion

-These sound like different things, but they're deeply connected.
-Let's clear up the confusion.
+These sound like different things.
+They're not, exactly — they're deeply connected.
+Let's clear up the confusion for business owners evaluating a web project in 2026.

 What is React?

 React is a JavaScript library for building user interfaces.
-Created by Facebook, it's the most popular way to build interactive web applications.
+Originally created by Facebook (now Meta), it's the most widely-used way to build interactive web applications.
+Over 40% of all professional web developers use React.

 React is: